Data Parallel Programming (DPP)

 individual oral defense 20-25 minutes (that account for 60% of the

-The part-examinations must be individually approved.
+The two exams must be individually approved.
 The final grade is based on an overall assessment.

 - All aids allowed